timthepost/tieto/README.md

 - I/O through [Splinter][1] (with HTTP/S fallback) using Splinter's
   [Deno FFI bindings][2] inside the Oak services.
 RAG polls a key to receive its queries and write results, no sockets needed, limited exposure.
+- A better (external) CLI:
+  - Better 'ingest'
+  - Better 'ask'
+  - Way to create, refresh, delete topics that can adapt to different file systems being used (e.g. btrfs aware, or ext4 conservative, or zfs beta) which enables or disables additional features like snapshots.
+  - Some means of managing git that doesn't add anything from NPM (this is privacy focused and part of a bigger project that guarantees solidity against library dependency injection).
+Has to be in standard lib, or a plan for how to make it that way.
 - Queries are already very fast, but topic indexing could improve them for users with thousands + of topics (at a cost of slightly more ingestion overhead).
 - This really needs to become a proper class that tools supporting it can just